History of Greek: Models

+Diversification

+Ivo Hajnal dates the beginning of the diversification of Proto-Greek into the subsequent Greek dialects to a point not significantly earlier than 1700 BC.
+The conventional division of the Greek dialects prior of 1955 differentiated them between a West Greek (consisting of Doric and Northwest Greek) and an East Greek (consisting of Aeolic, Arcado-Cypriot, and Attic-Ionic) group.
+However, after the decipherment of the Linear B script, Walter Porzig and Ernst Risch argued for a division between a Northern (consisting of Doric, Northwest Greek, and Aeolic) and a Southern (consisting of Mycenaean, Arcado-Cypriot, and Attic-Ionic) group, which remains fundamental through today.

 Mycenaean Greek

 The first known script for writing Greek was the Linear B syllabary, used for the archaic Mycenaean dialect.
-Linear B was not deciphered until 1953.
+Linear B was not deciphered until 1952.
 After the fall of the Mycenaean civilization during the Bronze Age collapse, there was a period of about five hundred years when writing was either not used or nothing has survived to the present day.
 Since early classical times, Greek has been written in the Greek alphabet.

 Ancient Greek dialects

 In the archaic and classical periods, there were three main dialects of the Greek language: Aeolic, Ionic, and Doric, corresponding to the three main tribes of the Greeks, the Aeolians (chiefly living in the islands of the Aegean and the west coast of Asia Minor north of Smyrna), the Ionians (mostly settled in the west coast of Asia Minor, including Smyrna and the area to the south of it), and the Dorians (primarily the Greeks of the coast of the Pelopennesus, for example, of Sparta, Crete and the southernmost parts of the west coast of Asia Minor).
 Homer's Iliad and Odyssey were written in a kind of literary Ionic with some loan words from the other dialects.
 Ionic, therefore, became the primary literary language of ancient Greece until the ascendancy of Athens in the late 5th century.
 Doric was standard for Greek lyric poetry, such as Pindar and the choral odes of the Greek tragedians.